-This is the impact of the HRA settlement.
-The Council no longer pays into the housing subsidy system and keeps all of its income stream to service the debt.
+HRA figures reflect the impact of the HRA settlement.
+The Council no longer pays into the housing subsidy system and keeps all of its income stream to service the debt, plus makes voluntary revenue contributions (VRP).

-BORROWING STRATEGY 2018/19
+BORROWING STRATEGY 2019/20